koosie0507/llm-tst-consistency/README.md

 * Yelp reviews
 * CNN/DailyMail

-To run the experiment use the following command.
+To run the experiment code use the following command.

 ```shell
 poetry run python -m llm_tst_consistency.evaluator
 ```

+To run the experiment with the parameters used in the accompanying paper, use the `./run_experiment.sh` shell script.

 You may configure the input text used for text generation for each dataset by changing the contents of the corresponding files in the [`./data`](./data)